 I received my Ph.D in Philosophy from Northwestern University in 2015.
 I currently teach philosophy at Northeastern Illinois University.
 My core philosophical interests are in political philosophy and ethics, broadly construed to include feminist philosophy, critical philosophy of race, democratic theory and political economy.

 In addition to my academic research, I also frequently write for non-academic publications on political topics.
-Some of my non-academic writing has appeared recently in the Jacobin, Los Angeles Review of Books, and In These Times.
+Some of my non-academic writing has appeared recently in Slate, Jacobin, Los Angeles Review of Books, Business Insider and In These Times.
 One of my recent articles was featured in a piece at the New York Times.